Pelagicore/qface/docs/qtcpp.rst

             - private/struct.h
             - private/struct.cpp

-An base implementation of the interface is generated in the private folder.
+A base implementation of the interface is generated in the private folder.
 A stub implementation derived form the abstract interface is generated and registered with the plugin.

 Each structure is generates as a Q_GADGET which behaves similar as a JS object on the QML side.
 The interface is by default registered as a normal QML type and contains the properties and methods as also signals as defined in the interface files.